 These types of machines are ideal since the vendor doesn’t have to stick to a single type of product to be sold.

 Vending Machines that sell food items and beverages often require to be kept in a cool, refrigerated setting.
 Vending Machines are also equipped with temperature control and can display items for sale while also keeping them fresh and ready to serve.

 Soda vending machines are the primary example of beverage vending machines.
 Sometimes, popular soda brands such as Coke and Pepsi also set up exclusive vending machines that sell only their product.
 Beverage vending machines also sell coffee, iced tea, and other conventional beverages.

 There are countless variations of vending machines that sell ready-to-consume, hot items.
 The first and the most popular type of hot vending machine is a tea/coffee/milk/water vending machine.

-The second type of hot vending machines are the ones that maintain a warm temperature for selling ready-to-eat fast food meals.
+The second type of hot vending machine is the one that maintains a warm temperature for selling ready-to-eat fast food meals.

 The third type is the high-end hot food vending machine that prepares a hot meal with semi-cooked ingredients that are placed within the machine.

-In India, a majority of the conventional vending machines sell packed items with a fixed MRP.
+In India, most conventional vending machines sell packed items with a fixed MRP.
 These packed items have unmatched popularity.